-A well-managed personal budget plan can be the key to helping you control your spending (and saving) and reaching your goals for the future.
+A well-managed budget plan can be the key to helping you control your spending (and saving) and reaching your goals for the future.
 Here’s the 3-step formula for setting up a budget for success, and how to maintain it so it actually works for you.

 Step #1: Calculate your net income 🔢

 Your total net income is the total salary and any other income streams you have, minus any of the deductions or company contributions.
-It’s slightly different if you’re employed or self-employed:
+If you handle your finances alone, this will only include your personal income.
+If you want to manage your finances as a family or household, you'll be calculating your combined income.

 How to calculate net income if you’re employed: